 1. Planning is good, but make sure you aren't so caught up in it that you forget to have fun and be relaxed.
 No one wants to spend the evening with someone wound up too tight!
 And you shouldn't "have" to impress someone either, just be yourself.
 A little thought shows you care, but too much, and you come off as neurotic.

 2. Obviously, don't try and slow dance under highways.
-Related to that, Google Map the HELL out of new places.
+Related to that, Google Map the HELL out of new places (especially now that the technology is so ubiquitous).

 That was really the best date I've been on in my life so far, but also it perfectly incorporates the five principles I detailed above (as well as the lessons I had learned from the previous date almost a year before).